2023 Best Value Nursing Doctor's Degree Schools in Missouri

 Best Missouri Schools for Affordable Quality for a Doctorate in Nursing

-Our analysis found Missouri State University - Springfield to be the best value school for nursing students who want to pursue a doctor’s degree in Missouri.
-Located in the medium-sized city of Springfield, Missouri State is a public college with a very large student population.
+Our 2023 rankings named Missouri State University - Springfield the best value school in Missouri for nursing students working on their doctor’s degree.
+Located in the midsize city of Springfield, Missouri State is a public college with a very large student population.

 Webster also made our Best Nursing Doctor’s Degree Schools in Missouri list, coming in at #2.

-Read full report on Nursing at University of Missouri - Kansas City
+Full Nursing at University of Missouri - Kansas City Report

-The average tuition and fees for an in-state graduate student at Goldfarb School of Nursing are $10,872 a year.
+In-state tuition fees for graduate students at Goldfarb School of Nursing are $10,872 per year.

 Full Nursing at Goldfarb School of Nursing at Barnes-Jewish College Report

-Maryville U did well in our overall quality rankings, too.
-It placed #5 on our Best Nursing Doctor’s Degree Schools in Missouri list.
+Maryville U also made our Best Nursing Doctor’s Degree Schools in Missouri list, coming in at #5.

 The excellent doctor’s degree programs at University of Missouri - St Louis helped the school earn the #5 place on this year’s ranking of the best value nursing schools in Missouri.
-Located in the suburb of Saint Louis, UMSL is a public college with a fairly large student population.
+Located in the large suburb of Saint Louis, UMSL is a public school with a large student population.

 In-state tuition fees for graduate students at UMSL are $12,528 per year.

-With a ranking of #7, University of Missouri - Columbia did quite well on this year’s best value schools for nursing students working on their doctor’s degree.
-Located in the midsize city of Columbia, Mizzou is a public college with a fairly large student population.
+University of Missouri - Columbia landed the #7 spot in the 2023 rankings for the best value doctor’s degree nursing programs.
+Located in the midsize city of Columbia, Mizzou is a public school with a fairly large student population.

 The average tuition and fees for an in-state graduate student at SLU are $22,614 a year.